 Adoption advertising refers to publishing an interest in adopting or the availability of a specific child for adoption.
-Prospective adoptive families advertise their desire to adopt in newspapers, on bumper stickers, on the Internet, and many other places.
+Adopting parents advertise their desire to adopt in newspapers, on bumper stickers, on the Internet, and many other places.
 If you are thinking about an “advertising strategy,” below are a few things to consider.

 The laws in the state where you live determine what you can or cannot do in your state, but not what you can or cannot do in another state.
-If you live in a state that prohibits advertising you can advertise in any state that allows it; however, even if your state allows advertising you will not be able to advertise in a state that prohibits it.
+If you live in a state that prohibits advertising, you may be able to advertise in another state that allows it; however, even if your state allows advertising, you will not be able to advertise in a state that prohibits it.

 The laws on advertising differ from state to state.
-Some states may have no laws at all regulating advertising.
+Some states may not have any laws about adoption advertising.
 Some states prohibit advertising by individuals seeking to adopt.
-Other states, however, allow ads by adopters or agencies while prohibiting ads by lawyers or those acting as unlicensed facilitators or intermediaries.
-Some states do not allow ads placed by out of state agencies.
+Other states, however, allow ads by adopters or agencies while prohibiting ads from lawyers or those acting as unlicensed facilitators or intermediaries.
+Some states do not allow ads placed by out-of-state agencies.

-States can impose other restrictions.
+States can impose other restrictions, as well.
 For example, some states require the adopter/advertiser to have a formal relationship with an adoption agency in that state.
-Usually this means that the local agency certifies that the adopters have a valid current home study.
-Newspapers and those who assist in placing ads can also impose requirements such as a letter from the adopter’s lawyer (proving you are getting legal advice).
+Usually this means that the local agency certifies that the adopters have a valid and current home study.
+Newspapers and those who assist in placing ads can also impose requirements, such as a letter from the adopter’s lawyer (proving you are getting legal advice).
 Sometimes the “lawyer letter” must state something specific, for example, like a statement that the adopters have been advised regarding the relevant laws concerning advertising.

 The Internet is not nearly as regulated as other media, but there are states that purport to restrict adoption advertising on the web.
 The authority of a state to do so and the effect of such regulation are debatable.
 For example, a state can prohibit adoption ads in newspapers originating in that state, but a state cannot prevent the sale or distribution of a newspaper with such ads that originates in another state.
 Therefore, it could be argued that a state could attempt to prohibit adoption ads from being placed on a web site by an entity located in that state that hosts or controls the site.